DECEMBER 8-11, 2022

 Suomenlinna is reached via ferry, operating 1-3 times an hour throughout the day.
 Ferries are part of Helsinki public transport, and depart from Kauppatori in the middle of Helsinki.
 The ride takes approximately 15 minutes, after which there’s a 1km walk from the ferry terminal to the larp venue.
 Transportation can be arranged to participants to whom walking is not an option.

-Participants are expected at the venue on Thursday between 3-5pm.
+Participants are expected to arrive at the venue on Thursday between 3-5pm.
 After mandatory workshops on Thursday and Friday, the larp is played as three separate acts during Friday and Saturday.
 All nights are offgame and off-site.

 The larp ends on Saturday around 9pm.
 The evening continues as an afterparty at the same venue.